alperhi/wessbas.dslModelGenerator/readme.txt

       o "flows.subset2" -- another closed subset of CarShare Flows.

       o "models"        -- some simple example workload models which comply to the M4J-DSL.
-These models just serve for testing purposes in terms of validation in the Eclipse Form Editor.
+These models serve for testing purposes only.

-  - folder "output" contains the output files of a test run, which generally consist of a workload model (.XMI) and a graph visualization file (.DOT).
+  - folder "output" contains the output files of a test run, which generally include a workload model (.XMI) and a graph visualization file (.DOT).

-The root directory contains two properties files for the M4J-DSL Model
-Generator:

-  - "workloadIntensity.properties" and
-  - "behaviorModels.properties".

-Both files demonstrate the definition of workload intensity and Behavior Models respectively.

 USAGE
 -----

 Class "net.sf.markov4jmeter.m4jdslmodelgenerator.M4jdslModelGenerator" provides
-the main() method, which requires a certain set of parameters to be passed via command-line in a specific order.
+the main() method, which requires a certain set of parameters, to be passed via command-line in a specific order.
 The following parameters need to be provided:

   <workloadIntensity.properties> -- path to the properties file with workload